-The Agricultural University of Norway The Norwegian Man and Biosphere Committee The Norwegian Research Council
+The Agricultural University of Norway

+The Norwegian Man and Biosphere Committee

+The Research Council of Norway

-Copyright 1994 by Erling Berge, Derek Ott and Nils Chr.
+Copyright 1995 by Erling Berge, and Nils Chr.
 Stenseth All rights reserved.
 No part of this publication may be reprinted in any form or in any means without written permission except in the context of reviews.